Hyundai Kona SUV - Engines, drive & performance

 The Hyundai Kona is a competent but dull car to drive with no diesel option for higher-mileage drivers

 The Kona follows a familiar formula in this part of the market, delivering average performance and safe handling that isn’t necessarily intended to engage or entertain the driver.
 The result is a competent car – it doesn't lean noticeably in corners and the steering has a decent sense of weight to it, but the Kona neither handles like a Ford Puma or soothes like a Citroen C3 Aircross.

 Hyundai Kona petrol engines

 The Hyundai Kona is only available with one petrol engine, and the 1.0-litre three-cylinder produces 118bhp and gets the Kona from 0-62mph in a rather slow 11.9 seconds.

 It does, however, have enough power for everyday situations, particularly around town, and is a pleasant engine to use.
 It doesn't get terribly loud, either, but isn't quite as powerful as the 1.2-litre petrol engine in the Citroen C3 Aircross, and although it matches the Mazda CX-3 for performance, it doesn't feel as eager.

 If you crave the efficiency of a diesel, the Kona Hybrid could be the ideal candidate.
 It pairs a 1.6-litre petrol engine with a 43bhp electric motor and a 1.56kWh battery pack, allowing for zero emissions driving at low speeds.
-This gives the Hybrid a fuel efficiency figure of 56.5mpg which we've reviewed separately.
+It still feels a little sluggish, but the hybrid engine encourages a more relaxed drive anyway; we’ve reviewed the Kona Hybrid separately.

 Driving carefully, 300 miles can be achieved from a full charge of the biggest 64kWh battery.
 There is a cheaper 39kWh battery offered, but you do get slightly less miles from this option with a 200-mile range.